2 Samuel 11

 The plan works.
 Uriah, the faithful convert, the man who would not lie with his wife, falls in the front lines.
 Other soldiers die too - collateral damage to cover David's crime.
 The man who stood with integrity is now dead, and only David knows the reason.

-18Then Joab sent and told David all the things concerning the war; 19And charged the messenger, saying, When thou hast made an end of telling the matters of the war unto the king, 20And if so be that the king's wrath be kindled, and he say unto thee, Wherefore approached ye so nigh unto the city when ye did fight? knew ye not that they would shoot from the wall?
+18Then Joab sent and told David all the things concerning the war; 19And charged the messenger, saying, When thou hast made an end of telling the matters of the war unto the king, 20And if so be that the king’s wrath arise, and he say unto thee, Wherefore approached ye so nigh unto the city when ye did fight? knew ye not that they would shoot from the wall?
 21Who smote Abimelech the son of Jerubbesheth? did not a woman cast a piece of a millstone upon him from the wall, that he died in Thebez? why went ye nigh the wall? then say thou, Thy servant Uriah the Hittite is dead also.

 Joab, knowing what he has done, prepares his message carefully.
 He anticipates the king's response.
 And when it comes, Joab's messenger delivers the news as the finale: "Thy servant Uriah the Hittite is dead also."
 Not condemned, not named prominently - just added to the list of casualties.
 Just mentioned in passing.
 But David will know.

 22So the messenger went, and came and shewed David all that Joab had sent him for.
 23And the messenger said unto David, Surely the men prevailed against us, and came out unto us into the field, and we were upon them even unto the entering of the gate.
-24And the shooters shot from off the wall upon thy servants; and some of the king's servants be dead; and thy servant Uriah the Hittite is dead also.
+24And the shooters shot from off the wall upon thy servants; and some of the king’s servants be dead, and thy servant Uriah the Hittite is dead also.
 25Then David said unto the messenger, Thus shalt thou say unto Joab, Let not this thing displease thee, for the sword devoureth one as well as another: make thy battle more strong against the city, and overthrow it: and encourage thou him.

 David receives the news of the death with ease.
 "Let not this thing displease thee, for the sword devoureth one as well as another."
 It is a matter-of-fact response.
 Men die in war.
 Uriah is dead.
 So is everyone else.
 The crime has been committed.
 Now it is finished.
 Or so David thinks.